toastkid/ffconf-workshop/lab-angular/README.md

 #Controllers

-You add a controller using the following code which you will need to add to app.js
+You we need to add a controller using the following code which you you should add to add to app.js

     ratingApp.controller('signinController', function ($scope, $http, $location, credStore) {